cpp-ctrl-alt-defeat/campus_map/_README_1.txt

 7) Add names and colors to the javascript building objects
 8) Add buildings to an array
 9) iterate over array to find buildings, add mouseover and mouse click actions in js
-10) bring it together in html/css
+10) bring it together in html/css   ref https://parall.ax/blog/view/2985/tutorial-creating-an-interactive-svg-map